 Curious wine lovers frequently discuss what differentiates the Pinot Noirs and Chardonnay of Burgundy from their counterparts in California, including points such as scarcity, pricing, terroir and history.
 But for now I’ll just focus on the five factors below.

 I often remind aspiring wine collectors to pay particular attention to the actual flavors and their overall enjoyment of any new wine before they commit to a significant quantity.
 This avoids the pitfall of amassing a collection of highly touted wines you don’t actually enjoy drinking!

 Burgundies are acclaimed for their complexity, balance, elegance and ability to age gracefully.
 Tasting notes rarely mention fruit flavors (especially on release), and instead often address minerality, acids and tannins.
 Those attributes are vital to the long-term grandeur of a pricey Burgundy, but sometimes they overshadow the most pleasurable components such as delightful citrus-oil flavors in white Burgundies or alluring truffle notes that develop in older reds.
 It’s almost impossible for a casual wine lover to establish a knowledge base by exclusively sampling new-release Burgundy.
 In order to accurately determine your preferences, I recommend you find an expert and secure some well-aged examples.

 Collectors accustomed to California’s tropical-fruit flavors in Chardonnay or jammy red-fruit flavors in Pinot Noir are often puzzled by the dearth of familiar fruit flavors found in most Burgundies.
 It helps to remember that the top Burgundy producers are striving for a completely different experience, the way Jaguar builds a sports car that is quite different from a Corvette.

 I’ve learned that the key to appreciating Burgundy’s finest is to understand which vineyards and/or villages consistently deliver the style of wine you enjoy the most.
 This will help you focus on future favorites and avoid spending a small fortune on pricey trophy wines you’ll never truly enjoy.
-For example, I’ve learned that I generally gravitate towards whites from Meursault because they offer a richness and depth of pleasing flavors sometimes missing from higher-priced bottlings from Bâtard-Montrachet or Chevalier-Montrachet.
+For example, I’ve learned that I generally gravitate toward whites from Meursault because they offer a richness and depth of pleasing flavors sometimes missing from higher-priced bottlings from Bâtard-Montrachet or Chevalier-Montrachet.